 Let’s dig deeper into how to learn Italian with online resources.

 How to learn Italian online?

-In other words: the motivation and the efforts you dedicate to learning Italian can determine the results more than the tools you use.
+In other words, the motivation and your efforts to learn Italian can determine the results more than the tools you use.

 Look for the meaning of new words with Italian dictionaries